 Organisations may subcontract the delivery of Community Care services but we would generally expect such an arrangement to be in response to a short-term need and not a standard or long-term practice, with a few exceptions such as home maintenance services or for remote service delivery.

 Under the Service Agreement – Standard Terms, organisations must notify us of any changes to the details listed in their Funding and Service Details.
-Some changes in corporate structure or entity status can affect contractual arrangements with us and may require our approval, so it is important to contact your Community Care Contract Manager before initiating any changes on phone (07) 3109 7003 or email.
+Some changes in corporate structure or entity status can affect contractual arrangements with us and may require our approval, so it is important to contact your Community Care Contract Manager before initiating any changes on phone (07) 3097 0106 or email firstname.lastname@example.org.